bvarner/PowerPiHAT/README.md

     * Safely back-power the Raspberry Pi from the HAT.
     * Proper cutouts, clearances, etc.
 * Use an inexpensive ADS1115 module to reduce overall part cost.
 (It's cheaper to buy a breakout module than it is to buy the chips in low quantity)
+    * GY-ADS1115 (Available from ebay, aliexpress, etc.)
+    * Adafruit ADS1115.
+Both are pin-compatible, and there are mount holes for each module on the board.

 ## The Board
 You can manufacture the board at home, using dual-sided 2-oz copper-clad board.
+Important: The traces for the analog input are sized assuming 2oz copper.

 I've optimized trace spacing for what I've been capable of producing at home using the 'laser-printer hot-transfer' method to mask prior to chemical etching.
+There are also extraneous vias to breakout header pins in case soldering both sides of the pin is problematic (no through-hole plating).

 The footprints of the SMT components could be smaller for mass production, but I chose the sizes based on what I've been able to hand-solder with an inexpensive 'hobbiest' 25watt soldering iron with a blade tip.

-Contrary to the HAT spec, the mounting holes are not defined at non-plated through-hole in the current repository.
+Contrary to the HAT spec, the mounting holes are not defined as non-plated through-hole in the current repository.
 Since I'm hand-manufacturing these boards, I need to have a precise drill location.
 KiCad doesn't seem to emit drill markers to the etch layers unless the hole is plated through-hole.
 So, I've set those as plated, and will drill the entire pad away.

 ## Sourcing Parts